Skip to navigation Skip to content

 • approved changes to program business policies and procedures are included

-The Resources page contains information about the error status codes (including the non-error code), contact details, attachments and intranet links.
+The Resources page contains information about the error status codes (including the non-error code), contact details, attachments, and intranet links.

-Claims processing in Medicare
+Patient claims processing in Medicare